MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 Optional dependencies can be installed as well with `pip install -e .[docs,tests]`

 ### Returning to `__init__.py`
 We mentioned before that we would use the `__init__.py` file to define some things about how our package behaves.
-Open the file again and look at the line `from .measure import *`.
+Open the file again and look at the line `from .functions import *`.

 Let's break down this line so that we understand what is going on.